coreytan00/passbankgit/README.md

 Welcome to Corey's Simple Password Bank!

-Use a master password encoded by hashlib.md5 to access the bank.
+Uses a master password encoded by hashlib.md5 to access the bank.

+How to Run:
+Clone the repo to your desired location.

-On CLI, run ' python passwordbank.py ' to begin the program.
+On CLI, navigate to the location cloned and run ' python passwordbank.py ' to begin the program.

 Yay